Kurt Semm

 A pleasure to meet you!

-I am an ecological economist with expertise in natural resources, political economy, and climate change economics.
+I am an economist with expertise in natural resources, political economy, and climate change economics.

 A key theme of my work is that water security is as much a social relation between communities and water management institutions as it is a hydrological, geological definition.
 Adopting this framework with greater explanatory power than traditional methods allows economists to advise policymakers and government officials more effectively as they design and shape policies for managing water.